William Boyd (actor): Personal life

 Boyd was married five times, first to wealthy Massachusetts heiress Laura Maynes, then to the actresses Ruth Miller, Elinor Fair, Dorothy Sebastian and Grace Bradley.
-His only son, William Wallace Boyd, whose mother was Miller, died of pertussis at the age of nine months.
+His only son, William Wallace Boyd, whose mother was Miller, died of pertussis (whooping cough) at the age of nine months.
 After his retirement from the screen, Boyd invested time and money in real estate and moved to Palm Desert, California.
 He refused interviews and photographs in later years in order to not taint his memory as a screen idol.

-Boyd was a lifelong Republican and supported the campaign of Dwight Eisenhower during the 1952 presidential election.

 For his contributions to the film industry, Boyd has a motion-picture star on the Hollywood Walk of Fame at 1734 Vine Street.
 In 1995, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City.

+Death

 In 1972, Boyd died from complications related to Parkinson's disease and congestive heart failure.
 He was survived by his fifth wife, Grace Bradley Boyd, who died in 2010.
 He is buried at the Sanctuary of Guiding Love alcove in the Great Mausoleum at Forest Lawn Memorial Park (Glendale).